databricks/cli/docs/sync.md

 Every time the command...
 * checks the file system for changes, you'll see a `start` event.
-* starts or completes a mutation of a file, you'll see a `progress` event.
+* starts or completes a create/update/delete of a file, you'll see a `progress` event.
 * completes a set of mutations, you'll see a `complete` event.

 Every JSON object has a sequence number in the `seq` field that associates it with a synchronization run.